avitorio/outstatic/apps/web/outstatic/content/docs/faqs.md

 ## Where is the data stored?

-All your Outstatic documents and collections are saved as Markdown files in your Github repository.
+All your Outstatic documents and collections are saved as Markdown files in your GitHub repository.
 In other words, all saved content creates a commit.
 The commit message specifies the collection and document that is created, for example, if your document is in the recipes collection the commit message would be: `feat(recipes): apple-pie-recipe`

 ## Can I host my Outstatic website on a provider other than Vercel?